astorDev/nist/README.md

 ## We also have packages!

-Beyond being a software architectural style NIST provides a handful of packages, aiming to help you create and consume HTTP APIs, especially the NIST ones:
+NIST is a software architectural style.
+But the project also provides a handful of packages, aiming to help you create and consume HTTP APIs, especially the NIST ones:

 - [C# Nist.Logs](/dotnet/logging) - Request and response logs.
 - [C# Nist.Error](/dotnet/errors/) - Exceptions to responses mapping.